 Where: Bayanihan Centre, 43 Pasir Panjang Road, Singapore 118503

-Set up in 2005, and now running seven different domestic helper courses, the Mujahidah Learning Centre offers all sorts of fun classes.
+Set up in 2005, and now running a range of different domestic helper courses, the Mujahidah Learning Centre offers all sorts of fun classes.
 Think international cookery courses, sewing skills, English lessons and computer literacy programs too.

 Where: Mujahidah Learning Centre, Mujahidin Mosque, 590 Stirling Road, Singapore 148952